Go to Reviews.org US Edition

 The cheapest Optus SIM-only plan is the $45 Optus Choice Plan, which comes with 20GB of data and no excess data charges if you go over (there is a 1.5 Mbps speed cap, though).

 As for Vodafone, their cheapest SIM-only plan is the $40 Lite Plan, which is $5 cheaper than the Optus plan above.
 This plan normally comes with 10GB of max-speed data (before being capped at 2Mbps), but a month rarely goes by without a deal for bonus data for the life of your plan.
-At the time of writing, you can get 30GB bonus data, bringing it to 40GB total.
+At the time of writing, you can get 30GB bonus data, bringing it to 40GB total, along with three months of Amazon Music.

 Optus vs Vodafone: Which has the biggest data mobile plan?

-The $85 Optus Choice Plan is Optus’ biggest data plan, and also its most expensive.
-It comes with 240GB of data (with endless capped speeds of 1.5 Mbps if you go over), unlimited standard International Talk & Text to 35 selected destinations, plus access to Optus Sport and OS Fitness at no extra cost.
+The $115 Optus Plus Plan is Optus' biggest data plan, and also its most expensive.
+It comes with 500GB of data (with endless capped speeds of 1.5 Mbps if you go over), unlimited standard International Talk & Text to 35 selected destinations, plus access to Optus Sport and OS Fitness at no extra cost.
+Still, if you can grab it for the discounted price of $65 for the first 12 months (available at the time of writing), it's a fantastic deal.

 Both plans include access to each telco’s respective 5G mobile network.
 You can see other big-data SIM Only plans from Optus and Vodafone below, all of which have at least 100GB of monthly data.